 ONE WEEK BEFORE YOU GET YOUR KEYS

 It’s one week before you officially get the keys to your home – HOORAY!
-I’m sure you are tired of packing and ready to be in your new home.
+You’ve been packing and preparing to move into your new home.
 Before you get your keys, here is what you can expect one week prior to your official closing date.
-Follow my closing routine for a smooth transition into your new home.
+Follow my closing routine for a smooth transition into your new home. 🏡

 SIGNING YOUR CLOSING DISCLOSURES